 Stacked event approvals would follow the same approval process outlined above.
-However, because stacked events are relatively more complex than a single event the approvals process is likely to be more lengthy and costly.
+However, because stacked events are seen as relatively more complex than a single event (with effects that could occur as a result of the combination of events), the approval process is likely to be more lengthy and costly.